Military ranks of Myanmar: Myanmar Armed Forces

+All three branches of Myanmar Armed Forces use the same rank system and insignia.
+While the titles are the same across all branches in Burmese, English translations are different depending on the branch.

 Officers

-In Myanmar Armed Forces, the officer cadets graduated from Defense Services Academies (DSA, DSMA, DSTA, etc.) and Officer Training Schools (OTS) are directly appointed as gazetted officers with the rank of Second lieutenant.
+In Myanmar Armed Forces, the officer cadets who have graduated from Defense Services Academies (DSA, DSMA, DSTA, etc.) and Officer Training Schools (OTS) are directly commissioned as gazetted officers with the rank of Second Lieutenant or Sub-lieutenant.
+Builʻ (ဗိုလ်) serves as the root word for each officer rank.